 Share something interesting about yourself that is not on your resume.
 My life-long hobby is music: writing and singing songs, playing a variety of instruments, collaborating with other musicians, arranging, and recording.
 Music is so mathematical and math is so musical, both could be considered fine arts to be infinitely explored and mastered for life.

-- Senior member of Institute of Electrical and Electronics Engineers (IEEE)
+- Senior member of the Institute of Electrical and Electronics Engineers (IEEE), 2016-present

-- Member of Biologically Inspired Cognitive Architectures Society (BICA)
+- Member of Biologically Inspired Cognitive Architectures Society (BICA), 2014-present

-A list of Borovikov’s publications is featured below.
+A list of Eugene’s publications is featured below.
 For a list of all computer vision publications, please see the Computer Vision Publications page.